Dia Frampton: 2013–2015: ARCHIS and new EP

 Frampton was featured on "Heart On the Floor", which is a track on The Summer Set's new album, Legendary.
 The album was released on April 16, 2013.
-She was also featured on Never Shout Never's Christmas EP, singing "Under the Mistletoe" and on The Crystal Method's new single "Over It", which was featured on their self-tiled album on January 14, 2014.
+She was also featured on Never Shout Never's Christmas EP, singing "Under the Mistletoe" and on The Crystal Method's new single "Over It", which was featured on their self-titled album on January 14, 2014.

 As of January 2014, Dia is now the opening act for the James Blunt Moon Landing Tour.

 On April 29, 2014 Lindsey Stirling released her album Shatter Me on which Dia collaborated on the songs "We Are Giants" and "Shatter Me".
 She was also featured in the single "Stay" by Australian DJ tyDi which was released on April 8, 2014.

 In June 2014, it was announced that after the release of "Red," Frampton had been dropped from Universal Republic.
 It was also announced that her new album would be an EP, and not a solo album but under the name of her new band, ARCHIS.
 Two singles were released on this EP, "Blood" and "I Need You."
 The music video for "Blood" was released on June 2, 2014.
 In August 2014, Frampton announced that Archis had been signed to a new label, and that the EP would be released in January 2015.
 The EP was produced by her frequent collaborator Joseph Trapanese.

 On March 17, Interscope Records released Insurgent: Original Motion Picture Soundtrack.
 The song "Holes In the Sky" was written by Anthony Gonzalez and Dia Frampton and is performed by M83 and HAIM.